 I organised a workshop on Specification by Example yesterday at the Progressive .NET mini-conference in London, demonstrating how realistic examples are a very effective tool to flush out incorrect assumed rules and point to real business rules in software requirements.

 This was the first time I did something similar at a public event.
-The workshop is one of the central parts of my one-day agile acceptance testing course but I always presented that on-site in companies, where we work on the domain of that particular company and all the participants know quite a bit about it.
+The workshop is one of the central parts of my Specification by Example workshop but I always presented that on-site in companies, where we work on the domain of that particular company and all the participants know quite a bit about it.
 With a public event, that is a challenge as participants work for different companies and on different domains.
 I chose the Blackjack game for the domain as it is one of the most popular casino games, but not a lot of people go to casinos, so I supposed that there will be 5 or 6 people in the room that know how to play and they will be able to act as domain experts or customer representatives.
 Blackjack rules are fairly simple so one hour of demonstrating with playing cards will be enough to introduce the rules to people who had no previous exposure to the game.
 It was a bit of a challenge to buy ten packs of playing cards on a Sunday evening where I live, but I think that it was worth it.

 The experiment